serverless/blog/posts/2016-11-21-serverless-notifications-on-aws.md

 ## Backend

-Now we need to create our backend and the Serverless Framework will be used to make this task easier by deploying the API Gateway endpoint and our Lambda Function.
+Now you need to create your backend.
+Using the Serverless Framework will make this task easier by deploying the API Gateway endpoint and your Lambda Function.
 The function will be responsible by creating temporary AWS keys.
 However, it needs a role to define what access those keys will provide.

 ### Create an IoT Role